s3joholl/s3joholl.github.io/_pages/research.md

 In preparation

 [**Retirement and Loneliness**](https://www.rwi-essen.de/fileadmin/user_upload/RWI/Publikationen/Ruhr_Economic_Papers/REP_23_1048.pdf) with Sophie Guthmuller, Dörte Heger and Anna Werbeck
-Under review
+Revise & resubmit, *Scientific Reports*

+## Published and accepted Work

 **A nationwide digital maturity assessment of hospitals: Results from the German DigitalRadar** with Alexander Geissler, Malte Haring, Volker Amelung, Sylvia Thun and Alexander Haering
-Under review

-## Published and accepted Work
+*Health Policy and Technology*, forthcoming

 [**The association of hospital profitability and digital maturity – An explorative study using data from the German DigitalRadar project**](https://www.sciencedirect.com/science/article/pii/S0168851024000228) with Justus Vogel, Alexander Haering, Boris Augurzky and Alexander Geissler
 *Health Policy*, Vol. 142 (April 2024)